 It’s been a year since I started this blog, a year since I graduated from college, and a year since I got too scared to commit to a full-time job and decided to start traveling instead.
 I was only 21 years old and made a decent amount of money from my online work and businesses… Read More Looking Back On One Year Of Full-Time Traveling

-I’ve been to over 30 countries over the past few years, but it was only recently that I started backpacking.
-I was in Colombia on my first solo trip tagging along with some new backpacker friends that I made.
-It didn’t take long for me to decide that my mini suitcase was going to have… Read More Is Backpacking Right For You?
+I’ve been to over 30 countries over the past few years, but it was only recently that I delved into the world of backpacking.
+I was in Colombia on my first ever solo trip.
+I decided to tag along with some new backpacker friends that I made, mostly because I was in awe at how… Read More Is Backpacking Right For You?